MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md

 ![A screenshot of the Office Telemetry Dashboard COM add-in error message.](../images/ORK_Telem_COMAdd-inNotEnabledErrorMessage.png)

-To resolve this issue, enable the Office Telemetry Dashboard COM add-in that is available in Office 365 ProPlus, Office Professional Plus 2019, Office Professional Plus 2016, and Office Standard 2016.
+To resolve this issue, enable the Office Telemetry Dashboard COM add-in that is available in Microsoft 365 Apps for enterprise, Office Professional Plus 2019, Office Professional Plus 2016, and Office Standard 2016.

 ### To enable the Office Telemetry Dashboard COM add-in

 1. Start Office Telemetry Dashboard by choosing **Telemetry Dashboard for Office 2016** in the **All Apps** page in Windows 8, or by choosing **Telemetry Dashboard for Office 2016** from the Start menu under **Microsoft Office 2016 Tools** in Windows 10 or Windows 7.
-For Office 365 ProPlus and Office 2019, look for **Telemetry Dashboard for Office** under **Microsoft Office Tools**.
+For Microsoft 365 Apps for enterprise and Office 2019, look for **Telemetry Dashboard for Office** under **Microsoft Office Tools**.

 2. Select the **Let's get started** button.